-- 2.27 The Vale of Glamorgan Integrated Network Map (INM) for Barry shows that Ffordd Y Mileniwm is one of the more popular routes for cyclists in Barry and will be central to the accessibility of The Mole for cyclists. - 2.28 There is cycle parking at Barry railway station and the route from the site to the station consists of mostly cycle-friendly roads (Hood Road and Broad Street).
-Routes between the site and local facilities such as this are important in encouraging multi-modal forms of travel for commutes or journeys undertaken by train. - 2.29 The National Cycle Network Route 88 (NCN 88) is located approximately 1.5km northwest of the site and provides a leisure route which connects with Porthkerry Country Park.
-It routes between Barry and the south of Bridgend via Llantwit Major and St Donat's. - 2.30 Figure 2.5 shows the indicative 10, 20 and 30 minute cycling distances from the centre of the site.
+- 2.32 The Active Travel Network Map illustrates the location of current and future walking and cycling routes.
+The main route in the vicinity of the site is the Ffordd Y Mileniwm (S) route, suitable for cyclists, pedestrians and wheelchair users.
+This provides access towards Barry Island beach to the south and The Waterford Retail Park and Barry Docks train station to the east. - 2.33 Hood Road to the northwest of the site off Ffordd Y Mileniwm has lower vehicle flows than Ffordd Y Mileniwm, making it an attractive route for active travel users, providing access to Barry town centre.
+The Active Travel Network Maps indicates that this route will be improved in the short-term for both cyclist and pedestrian use. - 2.34 There is cycle parking at Barry railway station and the route from the site to the station consists of mostly cycle-friendly roads (Hood Road and Broad Street).
+Routes between the site and local facilities such as this are important in encouraging multi-modal forms of travel for commutes or journeys undertaken by train. - 2.35 The National Cycle Network Route 88 (NCN 88) is located approximately 1.5km northwest of the site and provides a leisure route which connects with Porthkerry Country Park.
+It routes between Barry and the south of Bridgend via Llantwit Major and St Donat's.

+- 2.36 Additionally, there are bicycle repair stations for public use at Barry Leisure Centre and Barry Island car park. - 2.37 Figure 2.6 shows the indicative 10, 20 and 30 minute cycling distances from the centre of the site.

-Figure 2.5 - 10, 20 and 30 Minute indicative Cycling Isochrones
+Figure 2.6 - 10, 20 and 30 Minute indicative Cycling Isochrones